ssnake/threads_pad/README.md

     $ bundle

-Then, you have to generate migrations:
+You have to generate migrations:

     rails generate threads_pad install